Zalsupindole

 Zalsupindole, also known by its code names DLX-001 and AAZ-A-154 and as (R)-5-methoxy-N,N-dimethyl-α-methylisotryptamine ((R)-5-MeO-α-Me-isoDMT), is non-hallucinogenic serotonin receptor agonist and psychoplastogen of the isotryptamine family related to psychedelic tryptamines such as dimethyltryptamine (DMT).
 It is under development for the treatment of major depressive disorder and other central nervous system disorders.
 The drug is taken orally.

 It acts as a partial agonist of the serotonin 5-HT_{2A} receptor and also interacts with other serotonin receptors.
 The drug activates the serotonin 5-HT_{2A} receptor with sufficiently high efficacy to promote neuroplasticity but not with adequate efficacy to cause psychedelic effects.
 It does not produce psychedelic-like effects in animals or humans but does produce antidepressant-like effects in animals.

 Zalsupindole was first described in the scientific literature by 2021.
 It was developed by David E. Olson and colleagues at the University of California, Davis and Delix Therapeutics.
-As of December 2024, it is in phase 1 clinical trials and a phase 2 trial is being planned.
+As of April 2026, it has successfully completed Phase 1 clinical trials, demonstrating positive safety and biomarker data.
+The FDA has cleared the Investigational New Drug (IND) application for a Phase 2 trial, which includes a study design for at-home administration.